 Fiberglass dissolves quickly in lung fluid, reducing this risk, unlike ceramic fibers.
 As of 2002, there is no evidence that fiberglass exposure increases human cancer risk.
 However, preliminary research indicated that glass fibers and wool might be carcinogenic to animals.

 Skin Related Hazards

 - Sore Throat

 Above all, contact dermatitis and respiratory illness are among the most common Fiberglass injuries.
 Research studies have also concluded that fiberglass is a common environmental precursor for lung cancer, fibrosis, and peritoneal cancer.

 Fiberglass exposure can irritate, but not cancer.
 In 2000, the National Academy of Sciences reviewed studies on worker fiberglass exposure.
 Glass fibers do not appear to increase the risk of respiratory system cancer in workers, according to the academy.

 Home Remedies To Remove Fiberglass from Skin

-Apply a significant amount of apple cider vinegar on the exposed site; it helps dissolve Fiberglass and the superficial skin layer.
+Apply a significant amount of apple cider vinegar to the exposed site; it helps dissolve fiberglass and the superficial skin layer.

 Tweezer And Alcohol